Home

 Be sure to know your family medical history.
 Look for symptoms that may indicate migraine, since sometimes it's misdiagnosed or people just assume it's something different.
 Here are some more general tips for understanding migraine in children.

 Besides medical history and family history, diagnosis usually involves a physical exam, tests (such as blood and urine tests), and imaging tests (such as sonography).
+It's important to rule out possible other causes of abdominal pain.

-How is it treated?
+How is abdominal migraine treated?

 Perhaps the most popular class of drugs used for migraine are triptans.
 Though not all of these have been thoroughly tested for children, they may be of help (remember, never give a drug that's been prescribed for you to someone else, especially not to your child!).
 Recent tests show Imitrex (sumatriptan succinate) to be useful for children.
 The American Academy of Neurology and the Child Neurology Society recommends the nasal spray.
 Discuss your options with the doctor - it may take a few tries to find something that works well.